-Various levels of governments impose extensive controls and regulations on oil and natural gas operations (including exploration, development, production, pricing, marketing and transportation).
-Governments may regulate or intervene with respect to exploration and production activities, prices, taxes, royalties and the exportation of oil and natural gas.
-Amendments to these controls and regulations may occur from time to time in response to economic or political conditions.
+Various levels of governments impose extensive controls and regulations on oil and natural gas operations (including exploration, development, production, pricing, marketing, transportation and infrastructure).
+Governments may regulate or intervene with respect to exploration and production activities, prices, taxes, royalties, the exportation of oil and natural gas and infrastructure projects.
+Amendments to these controls and regulations may occur, from time to time, in response to economic or political conditions.
 The implementation of new regulations or the modification of existing regulations affecting the oil and natural gas industry could reduce demand for crude oil and natural gas and increase our costs, either of which may have a material adverse effect on our business, financial condition, results of operations and prospects.
-Recently, the federal government and certain provincial governments have taken steps to initiate protocols and regulations to limit the release of methane from oil and gas operations.
+Further, the ongoing third party challenges to regulatory decisions or orders has reduced the efficiency of the regulatory regime, as the implementation of the decisions and orders has been delayed resulting in uncertainty and interruption to business of the oil and natural gas industry.
+Recently, the federal government and certain provincial governments have taken steps to initiate protocols and regulations to limit the release of methane from oil and natural gas operations.
 Such draft regulations and protocols may require additional expenditures or otherwise negatively impact our operations, which may affect our profitability.
-See "Industry Conditions - Regulatory Authorities and Environmental Regulation - Climate Change Regulations".
+See "Industry Conditions - Regulatory Authorities and Environmental Regulation - Climate Change Regulation".
+Also, in response to widening pricing differentials, the Government of Alberta implemented production curtailment.
+See "Industry Conditions - Curtailment".
+Also see "Liability Management" in these Risk Factors.

 In order to conduct oil and natural gas operations, we will require regulatory permits, licenses, registrations, approvals and authorizations from various governmental authorities at the municipal, provincial and federal level.
 There can be no assurance that we will be able to obtain all of the permits, licenses, registrations, approvals and authorizations that may be required to conduct operations that we may wish to undertake.
 In addition, certain federal legislation such as the Competition Act and the Investment Canada Act could negatively affect our business, financial condition and the market value of our Common Shares or our assets, particularly when undertaking, or attempting to undertake, acquisition or disposition activity.
+See "Industry Conditions - Regulatory Authorities and Environmental Regulation - Liability Management Rating Program".